williamw520/williamw520.github.io/_posts/2025-07-13-zig-interface-revisited.md

 ```

 Both `logger1` and `logger2` are of type `Logger`, so they can be stored in arrays,
-passed to functions, or placed in maps, just like in strict typed languages with first-class interfaces.
+passed to functions, or placed in maps, just like in strictly typed languages with first-class interfaces.

 ## How It Works